Monster Hunter Wilds

 Great Sword - Attacks & Moves

-Summary Of Controls
+Summary of Controls

 Basic Actions